jimas95/Milestone/README.md

 The goal is to grab a cube and place it in a different position.

 # Architecture
-For the similation part we used Coppelia Simulator, you can download the scened from the link.
+For the similation part we used Coppelia Simulator, you can download the scene from the link.
+For the kinematics and robot manipulation ModernRobotics library is being used.
-1. The input of the program is: the initial resting configuration of the cube object (which has a known geometry), represented by a frame attached to the center of the object
+The input of the program is:
+1.the initial resting configuration of the cube object (which has a known geometry), represented by a frame attached to the center of the object
 2. the desired final resting configuration of the cube object
 3. the actual initial configuration of the youBot
 4. the reference initial configuration of the youBot (which will generally be different from the actual initial configuration, to allow us to test feedback control)